2019 Ontario Section Board Of Directors

 With over 15 years of experience in the field of air quality she has extensive knowledge of provincial and federal legislation, programs and policies related to air quality and environmental reporting.
 Sarah is a Qualified Environmental Professional, Toxic Substance Reduction Planner, and Applied Science Technologist.

-When she isn't volunteering, Sarah is swinging her clubs at Brampton Golf Club.
+When she isn't volunteering, Sarah is swinging her clubs at Brampton Golf Club or throwing her weight around at Full Metal CrossFit.

-Robert is principal of HGC Engineering, a consulting engineering firm specializing exclusively in noise, vibration and acoustics.
-Over the past twenty-three years he has conducted acoustical assessments and noise/vibration studies for hundreds of industries across North America, and abroad, including developing noise control recommendations to meet local regulatory requirements.
+Robert is a Principal of HGC Engineering, a consulting engineering firm specializing exclusively in noise, vibration and acoustics.
+Over the past thirty years he has conducted acoustical assessments and noise/vibration studies for hundreds of industries across North America, and abroad, including developing noise control recommendations to meet local regulatory requirements.

 Rob has conducted research into methods of low frequency noise attenuation in ducts, effects of high temperatures on absorptive silencers, resonant dissipative silencers, measurements of acoustical properties of materials, and the use of sound intensity measurement methods in novel applications.